JoshD28/toronto-maple-leafs-2024-25-season-simulation/README.md

 # NHL Season Outcome Simulation

-This repository contains a course lab that uses a **Poisson-based win probability model** and **Monte Carlo simulation** to estimate season-level outcomes for an NHL team (Toronto Maple Leafs, 2024–25 season).
+This repository contains a **Poisson-based win probability model** and **Monte Carlo simulation** to estimate season-level outcomes for an NHL team (Toronto Maple Leafs, 2024–25 season).

-The lab compares simulated season outcomes to actual results to evaluate model behavior and uncertainty.
+It simulated season outcomes to actual results to evaluate model behavior and uncertainty.

-## Lab Goals
+##Goals
 1. **Estimate game-level win probabilities** using a Poisson model based on goals for and against.
 2. **Simulate full NHL seasons** using Monte Carlo methods.
 3. **Analyze the distributions of total wins and points** across simulated seasons.